 Here what both sides are trying to do is demonize the other based on the content of their beliefs—they think the metaphysics is what matters here.
 But if you step away from the category of religion and your chosen side what you see is a much more accurate picture: you see humanity in all of its susceptibility to promises.
 It doesn’t matter if Hitler’s followers were Christian or otherwise, if Hitler used religious symbols or otherwise.
 Among other things, perhaps most important of all was that Hitler promised salvation (sweetened with racial scapegoating), and every human who ever lived is susceptible to that sort of thing.

-Any reasonably intelligent person who studies “religion” well knows that it isn’t the gods that matter, it’s the power they have and the promises they make.
+Any decent scholar of religion well knows that it isn’t the gods that matter, it’s the power they have and the promises they make.
 The same kind of power can be found in a politician or rebel or zealous ideologue, and the same kind of compulsive obedience, what our culture often calls “religious” longing or hope, can be found anywhere.
 You don’t need a god for that.
 You only need promise.

 This is an extremely trenchant fact for today’s world.
 Humans are animals that long for salvation, and in being so are also susceptible to irrationality, in-group out-group behavior, self-interest, obsequiousness, and all the other failings of our kind.
 Basically, all of us act—or are at least highly prone to act—the ways in which secularists such as Harris think only religious people act.
 We must acknowledge this if we wish to eradicate the waves of fascism and terrorism crashing over the West and indeed all other forms of political insanity that loom dark and heavy over our horizons.
 We must acknowledge this if we wish to work with ourselves and one another to build a more harmonious world.